IndomieGorengSatu/Mie/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.